-Associate Degree in Applied Technologies specialising in Cyber Security
+Associate Degree in Applied Technologies (Cyber Security)

 Get involved in a fast-evolving industry.
 This is University done differently.

 New Science and Technology HECS scholarship!